Scientific Name

 How to Grow and Care

 Tecticornia pergranulata is also part of a separate group called the Glassworts.
 It is a halophyte, which means it grows in areas with high salt content in the soil.
-It can be found along the coasts and in the salt marshes and mangroves.
+It can be found along the coasts, salt marshes, and mangroves.
 Glasswort quickly colonizes mudflats in salty marshes, where other plants cannot survive.
-People cultivate these plants as a source of food, oil, and fuel.
+People cultivate these plants as food, oil, and fuel sources.

 This plant prefers rich organic soil with ample nitrogen and regular watering.
 It is unknown whether the plant will require periodic inundation by salty water to grow well.
 Glasswort is difficult to grow in cultivation.
-However, it can succeed in gardens if sown as soon as the seed is ripe in the autumn in well-drained soil.
+However, it can succeed in gardens if sown as soon as the seeds are ripe in the fall in well-drained soil.

 Links